yahoojp-marketing/ydn-api-documents/docs/en/api_reference/data/AdGroupTarget/AdGroupTarget.md

 # AdGroupTarget
-The AdGroupTargets object is a container for storing targeting information specified ad group.
+The AdGroupTargets object is a container for storing targeting information specified ad group.<br>
+TC-CI-00000073 is the geo code that shows "Other".
+It cannot be obtained by getGeographicLocation of DictionaryService, and cannot be specified as geo targeting.
 ### Service
 + [AdGroupTargetService](../../services/AdGroupTargetService.md)